Internet-of-People/docker-iop-node/README.md

 All the blockchain data, conf and wallet are is the [data](iop-blockchain/data/).
 It is strongly advised to not touch these files unless you know what you do.
 Also, don't forget to backup your `wallet.dat` file.

-If you want to access your Docker container, `docker-compose exec iop-blockchain bash` will open a bash shell inside your container.
+If you want to access your node shell `docker-compose exec iop-blockchain bash` will open a bash shell inside your container.
 You will be then able to use any `IoP-cli` command by specifying the data directory as it: `IoP-cli -datadir="/root/.IoP/thread-1" <your_command>`.
 Type `exit` to quit the container.

+#### Run multiple threads

+By default, only 1 thread is launched, using 1 CPU code.
+If you want to run multiple thread:
+- stop your current process first: `docker-compose down`
+- in [docker-compose.yml](docker-compose.yml) set the number of wanted threads (8 max) next to `CPU_THREADS`
+- restart the node: `docker-compose up -d`

+### Use an existing wallet

+Once the node has been setup and launched a first time:
+- stop it `docker-compose down`
+- replace the `iop-blockchain/data/thread-1/wallet.dat` file by your IoP wallet.dat
+- open the `iop-blockchain/data/thread-1/IoP.conf` file, then replace the values of `minewhitelistaddr` and `mineto` by your wallet address
+- restart the node `docker-compose up -d`.
+All existing conf and wallets in the others threads folders will be automatically updated.